amplifying-fsharp/fsharplang/spec/types-and-type-constraints.md

 source code and the static type that is used during checking and type inference.

-The conversion from syntactic types to static types happens in the context of a name resolution environment (14.1), a floating type variable environment, which is a mapping from names to type variables, and a type inference environment (14.5).
+The conversion from syntactic types to static types happens in the context of a name resolution environment (see [§14.1](inference-procedures.md#name-resolution)), a floating type variable environment, which is a mapping from names to type variables, and a type inference environment (see [§14.5](inference-procedures.md#constraint-solving)).

 The phrase “fresh type” means a static type that is formed from a `fresh type inference variable`.
 Type inference variables are either solved or generalized by type inference ([§14.5](inference-procedures.md#constraint-solving)).
 During conversion and